Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 	*  0.5 -> 1
 	*  0.0 -> 0
 	* -0.5 -> 0
-* lower (new in V4.2.1 or V4.3.0, whichever releases first) - this mode returns the closest integer value to positive infinity which is strictly less than the provided float or double.
+* lower (new in V4.3.0) - this mode returns the closest integer value to positive infinity which is strictly less than the provided float or double.
 Examples:
 	*  0.5 ->  0
 	*  0.0 -> -1
 	* -0.5 -> -1
-* higher (new in V4.2.1 or V4.3.0, whichever releases first) - this mode returns the closest integer value to negative infinity which is strictly greater than the provided float or double.
+* higher (new in V4.3.0) - this mode returns the closest integer value to negative infinity which is strictly greater than the provided float or double.
 Examples:
 	*  0.5 -> 1
 	*  0.0 -> 1
 	* -0.5 -> 0